-Principles of good care, including suggestions or communication with the woman and har family, are provided on 🔼 When giving a notional support to the woman with special access it is particularly important to remember the following:
+Principles of good care, including suggestions or communication with the woman and har family, are provided on 🔼 When giving a notional support to the woman with special access it is particularly

-- Create a comfortable environment;
+- important to remember the following: Create a comfortable environment;

 - →Be aware of your attitude.

 - →Be open and approachable

 - +Use a gentle, massuring tone of voice.

-- Guarantee confidentiality and privacy; Communicate clearly about confidentiality.
-Tell the woman that you will not tell anyone else about
+- Guarantee confidentiality and privacy;

-- the visit, discussion or plan.
+- Communicate clearly about confidentiality.
+Tell the woman that you will not tell anyone else about the visit, discussion or plan.

-- +if brought by a partner, parent or other lambum or where make some was has a time and snow to talk privately Ask the woman if she w
+- +if brought by a partner, parent or other lambumoration make ours was heartime and shows to talk privately Ask the woman if she w

 - and discussion.
 Make sure you seek! +Make sure the physical area allows p

 - Convey respect:

-- +Donot be judgmental
+- +Do not be judgmental

 - →Be understanding of her situation

 - Overcome your own discomfort with h

 - Give simple, direct answers in clear lans

 - →Verify that she understands the most

 - m Provide information according to her sit m Balagood Istanar:

 - → Be patient.
 Women with special need

 - →Ptv attention to her as she speaks.

 - Follow-up visits may be necessary.

-SPECIAL CONSIDERATIONS IN MANAGING THE PREGNANT ADOLESCENT
+SPECIAL CONSIDERATIONS IN MANAGING THE PREGNANT ADOLESCENT Special training is required to work with adolescent girls and this guide does not substitute for special training.

-Special training is required to work with adolescent girls and this guide does not substitute for special training.
 However, when working with an adolescent, whether married or unmarried, it is particularly important to remember the following.